-Students come to realize through hard work and goal setting that learning is enjoyable and important to their future success in life.
+Students at TWAI’s therapeutic boarding school come to realize through hard work and goal setting that learning is enjoyable and important to their future success in life.
 We also teach life skills such as: proper nutrition, physical conditioning, food preparation, proper hygiene, and oral interpersonal communication.

-The following are the established minimum requirements for graduation from Turning Winds Academic Institute.
+The following are the established minimum requirements for graduation from our boarding school.
 Students must complete the following credits during grades nine through twelve inclusive, in order to receive a diploma of graduation from Turning Winds Academic Institute.

 - Courses in the subject areas specified are one year in duration unless otherwise specified.